byu-imaal/dohjs/README.md

 # Web interface
 The web interface is available at https://dohjs.org.

-See the `ph-pages` branch for code.
+See the `gh-pages` branch for code.

 # License
 GPLv3 (see [LICENSE](./LICENSE))